HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Experiment

 \section{Experiment}

 To demonstrate the performance of HRRPGraphNet, experiments are conducted on the aircraft electromagnetic simulation dataset\cite{ref3}.
 In this section, the dataset is initially introduced.
-Subsequently, comparative experiments between HRRPGraphNet and the state-of-the-art HRRP target recognition methods are performed.
+Subsequently, comparative experiments between HRRPGraphNet and the state-of-the-art HRRP RATR methods are performed.
 To explore the contribution of each module in HRRPGraphNet, ablation study is also carried out.
-Moreover, to verify the efficacy of graph based methods compared to sequence-based methods, experiments under fewer training sample scenario are also carried out.
-All the experiments are carried out through Linux on a desktop with Intel(R) Xeon(R) Bronze 3204 CPU and NVIDIA RTX A4000 GPU based on Pytorch 2.2.0 and Python 3.8.
+To verify the efficacy of graph based methods compared to sequence-based methods, experiments under limited training sample scenario are considered.
+All the experiments are based on Linux through a desktop with Intel(R) Xeon(R) Bronze 3204 CPU and NVIDIA RTX A4000 GPU based on Pytorch 2.2.0 and Python 3.8.